The Insolvency Review: Canada

 Plenary insolvency proceedings

-The Supreme Court of Canada issued an important decision in early 2020 regarding both the powers and discretion of CCAA supervising judges to enforce the requirement that parties act in good faith and confirming that litigation funding is an acceptable form of interim financing in insolvency proceedings.
+In early 2020, the Supreme Court of Canada issued an important decision regarding both the powers and discretion of CCAA supervising judges to enforce the requirement that parties act in good faith and confirming that litigation funding is an acceptable form of interim financing in insolvency proceedings.

-Bluberi Gaming Technologies Inc. manufactured electronic casino gaming machines.
-In 2012, Bluberi sought and received financing of C$24 million from Callidus Capital Corporation.
+Bluberi Gaming Technologies Inc (Bluberi) manufactured electronic casino gaming machines.
+In 2012, Bluberi sought and received financing in the amount of C$24 million from Callidus Capital Corporation (Callidus).
 Bluberi lost significant amounts of money over the following three years, and Callidus continued to extend credit.
 By 2015, Bluberi owed Callidus approximately C$86 million.
 Bluberi claimed that Callidus, as a secured creditor, took de facto control of the business to deplete its value, with the eventual goal of purchasing Bluberi.

 In 2015, Bluberi obtained CCAA protection and determined, along with the court-appointed monitor, that an asset sale was necessary.
 The supervising judge approved a sale in early 2016, over Callidus's objection.
 Bluberi and Callidus then entered into an asset purchase agreement.
 Callidus obtained all of Bluberi's assets in exchange for extinguishing almost all of its secured claims against Bluberi.
 The agreement also allowed Bluberi to retain its claim for damages against Callidus for alleged involvement in causing the debtor's financial difficulties.